 A losers loser, a man-with-the-plan scraping the bottom of nothing taking a cohort on a booze and drug binge, preaching and spinning in the same circles which will lead to his inevitable demise, diving deeper into the Darkling Down.
 If they don't get into any decent clubs they'll just hit the cheap wine.

-Becker and Fagan should script a film, we'd have one hell of a piece of art there, if for sure not a box orifice smash.
+Becker and Fagan should script a film, we'd have one hell of a piece of art there if not a box orifice smash.

 I don't know that any of today's kids even know who the hell Steely Dan, Donald Fagan and Walter Becker are, or what they stand for, if anything.